aka2029/WebDevelopment-AbsorbingIT/SassSandbox/Readme.md

-$$ Remember that dist is the final project, if something has to be shown or take this is the stuff not the rest (see vid:112 again)
+$$ Remember that dist is the final project, if something has to be shown or taken, this is the stuff not the rest.

+STEPS:
+1. check npm version [npm --version]
+2. create a package.json file since we are installing anything with npm [npm init -y], this file has name, version, all that stuff.
+Once we install node sass it should get listed in here(in package.json) as a dependency.
+3. to install node sass [npm install node-sass]
+4. now to use node-sass, we have to create "npm script".
+So, change this [ "test": "echo \"Error: no test specified\" && exit 1"] to [] .... where -w is a watch flag & we have to constantly watch a folder call scss, that we haven't created yet.
+Then we want to output to "-o dist" & dist is where our project will live.
+5. then create scss folder with main.scss file in it.
+6. then create dist folder
+7. now, to run sass [npm run sass]

 $$ if you dont want to go through this hassle then download Koala[It is a graphical interface] and it will do all this work that we did in terminal
 (prefer terminal)